 The title of this piece, ‘The Three Fates,’ is a reference to three goddesses from Greek mythology Clotho, Lachesis, and Atropos.
 The three are responsible for human destiny and are in charge of making sure that those who are meant to die at a specific time, do so.

 The poem begins with the speaker stating that the main character is on the verge of death.
 He is in the water of a river and is about to drown.
 The man calls out to the “sisters” or the three Fates, asking them to save him.
 They do so, but not without forcing him to pay a terrible price.

 When the man emerges from the water his life resumes in reverse.
-He puts his clothes on backwards, returns to his home, and is forced to watch his true love grow younger and younger.
+He puts his clothes on backward, returns to his home, and is forced to watch his true love grow younger and younger.
 His life is falling apart, and there’s nothing he can do about it.
 He can’t even write poetry from beginning to end and his tears fall before he feels sadness.

 Analysis of The Three Fates

-From the first line of this piece the narrative position is clear.
-The speaker is a semi-omniscient narrator who is able to look into the mind of the main character and understand, and describe, his motivations and actions.
-Additionally, it is important to note that this story is not occurring as the speaker describes it, but is being retold at a later date.
+From the first line of this piece, the narrative position is clear.
+The speaker is a semi-omniscient narrator who is able to look into the mind of the main character and understand and describe, his motivations and actions.
+Additionally, it is important to note that this story is not occurring as the speaker describes it, but is being re-told at a later date.

-The narrative picks up at an extremely dramatic moment in the main character’s life, when he is on the verge of drowning.
+The narrative picks up at an extremely dramatic moment in the main character’s life when he is on the verge of drowning.
 It is not clear, at the beginning of the poem, how the man got to this point in his life, but he is in quite a desperate way.
 He is about to lose consciousness when he cries out for “the three sisters.”

 A reader should have been prepared for this invocation, having read the title of the poem, ‘The Three Fates.
 As described above, the three Sisters, Graces, Fates, or Moirai, are a group of goddesses who are responsible for the deaths fated for humanity.